Wisconsin Republicans float bill to designate state rifle

 “The nice part about this bill is that it simply honors a longstanding tradition that many Wisconsinites enjoy,” he said.
 “Something that pays homage to many generations of hunters is in no way political and should not be framed as such.”

-At least nine other states, including Alaska, Arizona and Texas, have designated official state firearms, according to the National Rifle Association.
-North Dakota lawmakers on Wednesday rejected a proposal to make the Winchester Model 1876 rifle that state’s official firearm.
-One of the Legislature’s handful of American Indian members, Democrat Jayme Davis, complained that the rifle was used to wipe out buffalo in the 1800s, robbing indigenous people of a key resource.
+At least nine other states, including Alaska, Arizona, and Texas, have designated official state firearms, according to the National Rifle Association.
+North Dakota lawmakers on Wednesday rejected a proposal to make the Winchester Model 1876 rifle the state’s official firearm.
+One of the Legislature’s handfuls of American Indian members, Democrat Jayme Davis, complained that the rifle was used to wipe out buffalo in the 1800s, robbing indigenous people of a key resource.

 State Sen. Chris Larson, a Milwaukee Democrat, scoffed at the bill.
 His city has been grappling with a sharp uptick in homicides since the COVID-19 pandemic began and guns have been the weapon of choice.